MikroElektronika/mikrosdk_click_v2/clicks/spiisolator3/README.md

 ### Application Task

-> This is an example that shows the use of an SPI Isolator 3 click board™.
+> This is an example that shows the use of an SPI Isolator 3 Click board™.
-> Logs Device ID of the nvSRAM 4 click wired to the SPI Isolator 3 board™.
+> Logs Device ID of the nvSRAM 4 Click wired to the SPI Isolator 3 board™.
 > Results are being sent to the Usart Terminal where you can track their changes.

 ```c